SanjanaHoskote/TCL_WORKSHOP_SANJANA/README.md

 ## DAY3
 ####
--CSV to SDC\
+- CSV to SDC
--Clock latency constraints and clock slew constraints in sdc file\
+- Clock latency constraints and clock slew constraints in sdc file
--Categorizing input ports as bits and bus\
+- Categorizing input ports as bits and bus
--File access and pattern creation\
+- File access and pattern creation
--Reformatting for fixed space and grepping input ports\
+- Reformatting for fixed space and grepping input ports
--Input constraints generation
+- Input constraints generation

 ### Output